 Skip advert

 BMW itself finished 21st from 32 brands, so neither could be described as a stellar performance, though its German rivals Mercedes and Audi were even further down the table in 25th and 30th place.
 In theory, the M4 should be even more thoroughly engineered than the standard model because its designers will have ensured it’s strong enough to cope with the extra power and cornering forces.

 It's unlikely the M4 will be crash-tested by Euro NCAP owing to its relatively small sales volumes but the closely related BMW 3 Series has already been awarded the full five stars for safety.
 This included an impressive 97% for adult occupant protection.
 Standard safety equipment includes autonomous emergency braking, lane departure warning and speed limit information.
-Choose the Technology Plus pack and there's also a Drive Recorder, which can record video using the car's cameras in the event of a collision.
+There's also an optional Drive Recorder, which can record video using the car's cameras in the event of a collision.

+Skip advert